wp-plugins/facebook-page-publish/readme.txt

 == Installation ==

+1. Install the plugin from your wordpress admin panel.

+OR

-1. Upload the plugin folder to the `/wp-content/plugins/` directory
+1. Upload the plugin folder to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.

-3. Go to the plugin's settings page and fill in: Application ID + secret, Page ID
+Done?
+Then go to the plugin's settings page and follow the detailed setup instructions.

 == Frequently Asked Questions ==